open-telemetry/opentelemetry.io/content/en/blog/2023/submitting-your-first-conference-talk.md

 ## Making the most of your conference experience

-Making the most of a conference could be a topic for an entirely new blog post, but I want to share my top two most important tips:
+Making the most of a conference could be a topic for an entirely new blog post, but I want to share my top three most important tips:

 1. Wear comfortable shoes
 2. Leave room for serendipity (the hallway track)